lizditullio/e-commerce-back-end/README.md

 # e-commerce-back-end

-# README Generator

 # Description
 The back end of an e-commerce website.
+Take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

   ## Table of Contents